 To ensure that the sanctions developed are enforced consistently.

-UHMC Drug and Alcohol Policy
+UHMC Drug and Alcohol Abuse Prevention Program (PDF)

 UH Maui College is committed to providing students, faculty, staff, and visitors a safe campus and workplace.
 The University recognizes the health risks associated with controlled substance use and alcohol misuse and is committed to supporting students and employees who seek treatment for these conditions.